A museum for everyone

 Audio guide for kids, no. 100.
 Narration allowing children to discover The Matter of Time.
 Accessible content is available on the building and some of the works around it for people with intellectual disability (from March 2015).

-The Museum offers models of the artworks Puppy and Maman (and soon of the building) for the visually impaired to experiment them by means of touch.
+The Museum offers models of the artworks Puppy and Maman and the building for the visually impaired to experiment them by means of touch.

 In Spanish sign-language or with subtitles for the hearing impaired.
 Texts are also available in Basque, Spanish, English, French, German, and Italian.